 The Stade Olympique Yves-du-Manoir is a sports stadium located in Colombes, near Paris.
 The main sports the stadium is used for is rugby, track and association football.
 The stadium is also called the Stade Olympique de Colombes, or to the locals it is simply Colombes.

-Events Held at the Stade Olympique Yves-du-Manoir
+Major Events Held at the Stade Olympique Yves-du-Manoir

 - The stadium was named in memory of French rugby player Yves du Manoir.